Unique Homeschool Portfolios, Record Keeping And Transcripts (Interest-Led)

 Homeschool Portfolios

-Although my state doesn’t require a homeschool portfolio, at various points in our homeschooling journey we have had to submit records of learning and examples of learning as part of his services through our school district.
+Although my state doesn’t require a homeschool portfolio (and I consider it to be one of the best homeschool states) at various points in our homeschooling journey we have had to submit records of learning and examples of learning as part of his services through our school district.
 This is also the same process I used then for recording our learning.

 If you are in need of support in creating your homeschool portfolio, this Homeschool Portfolio Free Checklist is a great place to start!